bwestlin/bwestlin.github.io/_posts/2015-05-25-graphical-experiments-with-javascript-canvas.md

 It was a bit of a struggle to make it run at least decently smooth on my machine and while trying to optimize the code quite a bit there's surely room for more optimization.

-I do like the end result though by the looks of it..
+I do like the end result though by the looks of it!

 ### The Starfield effect